Joint Multitarget Detection and Tracking with mmWave Radar: numerical results

 \subsection{Performance Comparisons}

-There exist six targets, where target \textcircled{2} and target \textcircled{3} are very close at the beginning, i.e., they are only 0.5 m apart and their velocity difference is 0.4 m/s, compared to the range resolution $0.78$m and velocity resolution $0.19$m/s.
+There exist six targets, where target \textcircled{2} and target \textcircled{3} are very close at the beginning, i.e., they are only 0.5 m apart and their velocity difference is 0.4 m/s, compared to the range resolution $0.78$ m and velocity resolution $0.19$ m/s.
 Here, 3DNOMP-SPA-KF is also implemented where the radial distances, radial velocities and the azimuths of multiple targets are extracted by performing the $3$ dimensional LSE, although it is time consuming.
+And for FFT-based algorithms, we applied the DBSCAN clustering algorithm to group detections from the same target and suppress clutters \cite{DBSCAN}.

-Figure \ref{Exp4scene} illustrates the target trajectories produced by the conventional algorithms, the proposed 2DMNOMP-SPA-KF (2D-Gate), 2DMNOMP-SPA-KF (3D-Gate) and 3DNOMP-SPA-KF (3D-Gate).
+Fig. \ref{Exp4scene} illustrates the target trajectories produced by the conventional algorithms, the proposed 2DMNOMP-SPA-KF (2D-Gate), 2DMNOMP-SPA-KF (3D-Gate) and 3DNOMP-SPA-KF (3D-Gate).
 As shown in Fig. \ref{FFT_PDA_KF_sub_6tar} $\sim$ Fig. \ref{FFT_SPA_KF_6tar}, the FFT-based method struggles to distinguish nearby targets, such as target \textcircled{2} and target \textcircled{3}, in a timely manner.
 It can only reliably separate their trajectories when the targets are sufficiently spaced apart (approximately 4 meters).
 For subKF based methods, Fig. \ref{MNOMP_PDA_subKF_6tar} shows that due to the strong interference from clutter, MNOMP-PDA-subKF generates two trajectories around target \textcircled{5}, which nearly overlap as time goes on.
 Fig. \ref{MNOMP_JPDA_KF_6tar} shows that MNOMP-JPDA-subKF fails to track target \textcircled{4} at the beginning.
 Fig. \ref{MNOMP_SPA_subKF_6tar} shows that MNOMP-SPA-subKF successfully tracks all the targets at the beginning, but fails to track target \textcircled{2} and target \textcircled{3} at the end.
-Although JPDA-KF also demonstrates high association accuracy, its computational complexity is higher than that of SPA-KF \footnote{Numerically it if found that JPDA is an order of magnitude slower than SPA.}.
+Although JPDA-subKF also demonstrates high association accuracy, its computational complexity is higher than that of SPA-KF \footnote{Numerically it if found that JPDA is an order of magnitude slower than SPA.}.

 As for NOMP and KF based methods, Fig. \ref{MNOMP_PDA_KF_6tar} shows that MNOMP-PDA-KF is more stable than the previously described methods, but fails to track target \textcircled{4} at the beginning.
 Fig. \ref{MNOMP_SPA(2D_gate)_KF_6tar} shows that MNOMP-SPA-KF (2D-Gate) fails to track target \textcircled{3} at the beginning.
 As shown in Fig. \ref{3DNOMP_SPA_KF_6tar} and Fig. \ref{MNOMP_SPA_KF_6tar}, the proposed 3DNOMP-SPA-KF and MNOMP-SPA-KF methods generate the most stable trajectories, indicating that they are less affected by clutter.
 Unlike the previously described methods, the 3DNOMP-SPA-KF and MNOMP-SPA-KF are capable of accurately tracking the targets all the time.